DCHHV/dchhv.github.io/schedule/schedule.md

 The BadgeBuddy Solder Kits can be obtained at HackerBoxes.com and will ship starting on July 20 for delivery by DC28.
 During DC28 SAFE MODE, a live video workshop will allow participants to work together as a group, possibly setting a world record for group building of a solder kit.
 For those who do not have soldering tools on hand, HackerBoxes has made a set of basic soldering tools available at cost.
 #### Bio
-Joseph Long (hwbxr) is the founder of HackerBoxes: the monthly subscription box for DIY electronics, computer technology, and hacker culture.
+Joseph Long (hwbxr) @HackerBoxes is the founder of HackerBoxes: the monthly subscription box for DIY electronics, computer technology, and hacker culture.
 He has extensive experience in technology R&D and is an attorney of technology law.
 A former member of the research faculty at Georgia Tech, Joseph is a licensed professional engineer, amateur radio volunteer examiner, past IEEE senior member and chair of multiple IEEE chapters.
 He has directed or contributed to numerous engineering projects in diverse technology areas including digital and embedded systems, medical devices, broadband communications, and information security.
 Joseph has provided engineering expertise to technology startups, Fortune 500 companies, NASA, various other government agencies, and research laboratories.
 He has also prepared and prosecuted hundreds of patent applications for technology leaders such as Google, Microsoft, IBM, AT&T, Cisco, and Boeing as well as technology startups and various university clients.
 * * *
 ### Hardware Hacking 101: There Is Plenty Of Room At The Bottom
-Federico Lucifredi
+Federico Lucifredi (@0xF2)
 #### Abstract
 This is a live demonstration of hacking into the processor embedded in an SD card, effectively turning the device into a potentially covert Raspberry Pi-class computer under your complete control.
 The ARM926EJ-S ARM processor made its appearance as the embedded CPU in Transcend’s WiFi-enabled SD cards, clocking in at an impressive 426 BogoMips – we can’t possibly leave that territory unexplored, can we?